bodulic/CATS-rb/README.md

 # Introduction

 CATS-rb is the reference-based module of the CATS (Comprehensive Assessment of Transcript Sequences) framework.
-It evaluates transcriptome assembly quality using solely the reference genome of the corresponding or a closely related species.
+It evaluates transcriptome assembly quality using the reference genome of the corresponding or a closely related species.
 The pipeline maps transcripts to the reference genome and examines several mapping and completeness metrics.

 The main contribution of CATS-rb is the transcriptome assembly completeness analysis, which can be performed in two settings: